elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_setup.md

-The Elm source code we write will be committed to our repository, but our Phoenix application will use Webpack and elm-webpack-loader to automatically compile it to a JavaScript output file so we don't have to do it manually.
+The Elm source code we write will be committed to our repository, but our Phoenix application will use Webpack and elm-webpack-loader to automatically compile it to JavaScript so we don't have to do it manually.

 ## Updating .gitignore